Share this page with social media websites

 - Unexplained or unexpected withdrawal of large sums of money.

 - Adding names to an elderly or disabled person's bank signature card.

 - Unfamiliar people accompanying bank customers to withdraw large sums.

-- Unauthorized withdrawals of funds using an ATM card or sudden transfers of assets.
+- Unauthorized withdrawal of funds using ATM card or sudden transfers of assets.

-- Sudden appearance of previously uninvolved relatives claiming rights to a person’s affairs and possessions.
+- Previously uninvolved relatives who suddenly claim rights to a person's affairs and possessions.

 - Abuse of power of attorney.

 APS urges all Texans who know someone with a disability or who is elderly to be on the lookout for signs of financial exploitation.
 If you suspect exploitation, call 1-800-252-5400 and file a report so APS and law enforcement can investigate.
 Or you can report online at TxAbuseHotline.org.